AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 TIFF (Tagged Image File Format) is a flexible file format created by Aldus, now controlled by Adobe.
-TIFF supports nearly everything anybody could want in an image format (and has extactly the complexity you would expect from such a requirement).
+TIFF supports nearly everything anybody could want in an image format (and has exactly the complexity you would expect from such a requirement).
 TIFF files commonly use the file extensions :file:`.tif` or, :file:`.tiff`.
 Additionally, OpenImageIO associates the following extensions with TIFF files by default: :file:`.tx`, :file:`.env`,